2013 SEA Games

-The 2013 Southeast Asian Games (my, /my/), officially known as the 27th Southeast Asian Games, or the 27th SEA Games, and commonly known as Naypyitaw 2013, were a Southeast Asian multi-sport event took place in Nay Pyi Taw, Myanmar from 11 to 22 December 2013, Around 4730 athletes from 11 participating nations competed at the games, which featured 460 events in 34 sports.
-The games were held from 11 to 22 December 2013.
+The 2013 SEA Games (my, /my/), officially known as the 27th Southeast Asian Games, or the 27th SEA Games, and commonly known as Myanmar 2013 or Nay Pyi Taw 2013, were a Southeast Asian multi-sport event which took place in Naypyidaw, Myanmar from 11 to 22 December 2013.
+Around 4730 athletes from 11 participating nations competed at the games, which featured 460 events in 34 sports.

 It was the third time for Myanmar in hosting the Southeast Asian Games.
 The country hosted the Games in 1961 and 1969 respectively in Yangon, then capital of the country.
-Singapore withdrew its hosting rights due to expected delays in the completion of its new national stadium, it eventually hosted in 2015.
-Nay Pyi Taw became the second city in Myanmar to host the Southeast Asian Games.
-The games were opened and closed by Nyan Tun, the Vice-president of Myanmar at the Wunna Theikdi Stadium.
+Singapore withdrew its hosting rights due to expected delays in the completion of its new national stadium, and it eventually hosted in 2015.
+Naypyidaw became the second city in Myanmar to host the Southeast Asian Games.
+The games were opened and closed by Nyan Tun, the Vice-president of Myanmar at the Wunna Theikdi stadium.

 The final medal tally was led by Thailand, followed by host Myanmar and Vietnam.
 Several Games and national records were broken during the games.
 Though there were several controversies, including the inclusion of the traditional Burmese game of chinlone as a competitive sport, the Games were generally deemed successful with the rising standard of competition amongst the Southeast Asian nations.